About Sub Ohm Vaping

 What is Sub Ohm Vaping?

 Ever seen a vaper exhaling big plumes of vapour and wondered what it’s all about, or heard the term ‘sub ohm’ but have no idea what it means?
-Read on to find out what it is and where to start.
 In short, sub ohm is vaping using a vape kit with particular specifications, which creates large clouds of vapour.

 What Are The Benefits of Sub Ohm Vaping?